Almost sure convergence of stochastic Hamiltonian descent methods: Analysis

 Now, $t_{m(t_k+s)+1} - t_{m(t_k+s)} = \alpha_{m(t_k+s)+1}$ and hence we see that

 Let $\epsilon$ be greater than $0$.
 There are now two cases.
-If $C(\omega)=0$, \eqref{nullseq} clearly holds for any $\delta>0$.
+If $C(\omega)=0$, (\ref{nullseq}) clearly holds for any $\delta>0$.
 If $C(\omega) \neq 0$, then take $\delta>0$ so small that $C(\omega) \delta < \epsilon$.
 We then have

-By Lemma \ref{lemma:convergence_of_Mk}, $\lim_{k \to \infty}\lVert M_k(T)\rVert_2=0$ a.s.\ and we see that \eqref{nullseq} in Lemma \ref{lemma:equivdefequicont} holds almost surely.
-A similar argument yields an analogous bound for $Q_k$, and by the equivalence of norms on $\R^{2d}$, we obtain \eqref{eq:Zk_equicont}. \end{proof}
+By Lemma \ref{lemma:convergence_of_Mk}, $\lim_{k \to \infty}\lVert M_k(T)\rVert_2=0$ a.s.\ and we see that (\ref{nullseq}) in Lemma \ref{lemma:equivdefequicont} holds almost surely.
+A similar argument yields an analogous bound for $Q_k$, and by the equivalence of norms on $\R^{2d}$, we obtain (\ref{eq:Zk_equicont}). \end{proof}

-In the next section, we show that the processes $\{P_k\}_{k\geq 0}$ and $\{Q_k\}_{k\geq 0}$ can be written as solutions to the integral equations corresponding to \eqref{eq:nearly_Hamiltonian_system}, plus terms that converge uniformly on compact sets to $0$ as $k$ tends to $\infty$.
+In the next section, we show that the processes $\{P_k\}_{k\geq 0}$ and $\{Q_k\}_{k\geq 0}$ can be written as solutions to the integral equations corresponding to (\ref{eq:nearly_Hamiltonian_system}), plus terms that converge uniformly on compact sets to $0$ as $k \to \infty$.